kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 # save the file
 ```

-There is the option to not include the TRD and TRG as these are not amplified by the 10x primers (only targets the TRB and TRA constant regions), but best to have a complete reference set that can be used for all analysis.
+For working with 10x VDJ data the TRD and TRG could be left out of the TR reference databases as these are not amplified by the 10x T cell VDJ enrichment primers, but the above provides for a complete reference set that can be used for any TCR analysis.

 Next, compile each gene type into a single files for Ig and TR.
 This is done using the `cat` command which prints the contents of a file.
 The command is called in a way that:
-- uses a wildcard to apply it to multiple files - the \* means 'any character' so IG\*V will apply the `cat` command to the IGKV, IGHV and IGLV
+- uses a wildcard to apply it to multiple files - the \* means 'any character' so IG\*V.fasta will apply the `cat` command to the IGKV.fasta, IGHV.fasta and IGLV.fasta
-- directs the the output to a new file - by default `cat` prints to standard out (generally your terminal), but adding the `>` symbol redirects this to the filename provided.
+- directs the the output to a new file - by default `cat` prints to standard out (generally your terminal), but adding the `>` redirects output to the file name provided.

 ```
 #navigate to directory where the references were downloaded